Orange Sky Golden Harvest: History

 Notable names in the company include its founders, the veteran film producers Raymond Chow, Peter Choi, and Leonard Ho.
-Chow, Ho and Choi were executives with Hong Kong's top studio Shaw Brothers, but left in 1970 to form their own studio.
+Chow, Ho and Choi were executives with Hong Kong's top studio Shaw Brothers but left in 1970 to form their own studio.
 They succeeded by taking a different approach from the highly centralised Shaw model.
 Golden Harvest contracted with independent producers and gave talent more generous pay and greater creative freedom.
 Some filmmakers and actors from Shaw Brothers defected.
-But what really put the company on the map was a 1971 deal with soon-to-be martial arts superstar Bruce Lee with the film The Big Boss, after he had turned down the low-paying standard contract offered him by the Shaws.
+But what really put the company on the map was a 1971 deal with soon-to-be martial arts superstar Bruce Lee to star in the film The Big Boss, after he had turned down the low-paying standard contract offered him by the Shaws.
 Golden Harvest's films with Lee were the first Hong Kong films to reach a large worldwide audience.

 In 1973, Golden Harvest entered into a pioneering co-production with Hollywood for the English-language Bruce Lee film, Enter the Dragon (龍爭虎鬥), a worldwide hit made with the Warner Bros. studio and Concord Production Inc.

 Following Lee's death, Golden Harvest found success with the Hui Brothers' comedies such as Games Gamblers Play (1974), The Last Message (1975), The Private Eyes (1976), The Contract (1978) and Security Unlimited (1981).
 The studio supplanted Shaw Brothers as Hong Kong's dominant studio by the end of the 1970s and retained that position into the 1990s.

 Golden Harvest developed a worldwide film distribution operation and started producing films for an international market and had released eight by 1980, including The Amsterdam Kill (1978) starring Robert Mitchum and The Boys in Company C (1978) directed by Sidney J. Furie.
 It also released Jackie Chan's first film for the international market, The Big Brawl (1980), although it did not match the success of Enter the Dragon.
 In 1981, The Cannonball Run was a big hit.
 The studio also made Tom Selleck's first two films with him in a starring role, High Road to China (1983) and Lassiter (1984).
 Following the disappointing performance of these and others, Golden Harvest quietly withdrew from the US market.